yizhang-yiz/fazang/README.md

 ### Use the library

 `Fazang` can be accessed by `use fazang` module.

-For a variable declared `var`
+A variable declared `var`

 ```fortran
 type(var) x
 ```

-one can define it as
+can be defined as

 ```fortran
 x = var()           ! value of x is 0.d0
 x = var(1.5d0)      ! value of x is 1.5d0
 ```

-`Fazang` supports instrinc unary and binary operations, and all the downstream variables that depend on a `var` should also be `var`
+`Fazang` overloads instrinc arithmatic unary and binary functions.
+All the downstream variables that depend on a `var` should also be `var`

 ```fortran
 type(var) x, y